flatironinstitute/kachery-p2p/doc/beta_testing_instructions.md

 ## Installation

-Please follow the conda installation instructions on the main README document (or the non-conda instructions if you want).
+Please follow the Conda installation instructions on the main README document (or the non-Conda instructions if you prefer).

 Open a terminal and verify that you have the following commands available: